psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 High-spirited Oisin of the powerfdl bands,
 Is the champion that I am now speaking of."

-O. " What is the reason that thou gavest love.
+O. "What is the reason that thou gavest love.
 O ! beautiful daughter of the glossy hair,
 To my own son beyond all,
 And multitudes of high lords under the sun."

-" 'Tis not without cause, O, king of the Fianna !
+"'Tis not without cause, O, king of the Fianna !
 I came afar for him—
 But reports I heard of his prowess,
 The goodness of his person and his mien."

-" Many a son of a king and a high chief
+"Many a son of a king and a high chief
-Gave me affection and perpetual love ;
+Gave me affection and perpetual love;
 I never consented to any man
 'Till I gave love to noble Oisin."

-" By that hand on thee, O Patrick,
+"By that hand on thee, O Patrick,
 Though it is not shameful to me as a story.
 There was not a limb of me but was in love
 With the beautiful daughter of the glossy hair."

 I took her hand in mine.
 And said in speech of sweetest tone,
-" A true, gentle, welcome before thee,
+"A true, gentle, welcome before thee,
 O young princess to this country !"

-" 'Tis thou that art the brightest and the fairest of form,
+"'Tis thou that art the brightest and the fairest of form,
 'Tis thee I prefer as wife
 Thou art my choice beyond the women of the world
 O mild star of loveliest countenance !"

-" Obligations unresisted by true heroes
+"Obligations unresisted by true heroes
 O generous Oisin I put upon thee
 To come with myself now upon my steed
 Till we arrive at the ' Land of Youth.'

-O. " It is the most delightful country to be found,
+O. "It is the most delightful country to be found,
 Of greatest repute under the sun
 Trees drooping with fruit and blossom
 And foliage growing on the tops of boughs.

-" Abundant, there, are honey and wine
+"Abundant, there, are honey and wine
 And everything that eye has beheld,
 There will not come decline on thee with lapse of time,
 Death or decay thou wilt not see.

-" Thou wilt get feasts, playing, and drink,
+"Thou wilt get feasts, playing, and drink,
 Thou wilt get melodious music on the harp strings,
 Thou wilt get silver and gold,
 Thou wilt get also many jewels.

-" Thou wilt get, without falsehood, a hundred swords ;
+"Thou wilt get, without falsehood, a hundred swords;
 Thou wilt get a hundred satin garments of precious silk,
 Thou wilt get a hundred horses the swiftest in conflict.
 And thou wilt get a hundred with them of keen hounds.

-" Thou wilt get the royal diadem of the ' King of Youth,'
+"Thou wilt get the royal diadem of the ' King of Youth,'
 Which he never yet gave to any person under the sun,
 'Twill protect thee both night and day,
 In battle, in tumult, and in rough conflict.

-" Thou wilt get a fitting coat of protecting mail
+"Thou wilt get a fitting coat of protecting mail
 And a gold headed sword apt for strokes,
 From which no person ever escaped alive
 Who, once, saw the sharp weapon.

-" Thou wilt get a hundred coats of armour and shirts of satin,
+"Thou wilt get a hundred coats of armour and shirts of satin,
 Thou wilt get a hundred cows and, also, an hundred calves,
 Thou wilt get a hundred sheep, with their golden fleeces,
 Thou wilt get a hundred jewels not in this world.

-O. " Thou wilt get a hundred virgins gay and young
+O. "Thou wilt get a hundred virgins gay and young
 Blight, refulgent, like the sun.
 Of best fonn, shape, and appearance,
 Whose voices are sweeter than the music of birds.

-" Thou wilt get a hundred heroes most powerful in conflict,
+"Thou wilt get a hundred heroes most powerful in conflict,
 And also most expert in feats of agility,
 In arms and armour waiting on thee
 In the ' Land of Youth' if thou wilt come with me.

-" Thou will get everything I promised thee `[+ Every verse with this mark (+) is taken from a MS. which I lately got, and was not in the MS. transcribed for the president or in Mr. Griffin's copy.]`
+"Thou will get everything I promised thee `[+ Every verse with this mark (+) is taken from a MS. which I lately got, and was not in the MS. transcribed for the president or in Mr. Griffin's copy.]`
 And delights, also, which I may not mention.
 Thou wilt get beauty, strength, and power,
 And I myself will be thy wife."

-" No refusal will I give from me,
+"No refusal will I give from me,
 charming queen of the golden curls !
 Thou art my choice above the women of the world,
 And I will go, with willingness, to the 'Land of
-Youth.' "
+Youth.'"

 On the back of the steed we went together,
-Before me sat the virgin ;
+Before me sat the virgin;
 .
-She said: " Oisin let us remain quiet,
+She said: "Oisin let us remain quiet,
 Till we reach the mouth of the great sea."

 Then arose the steed swiftly,